Upset over woman Tahsildar's arrest, husband commits suicide

-He was so depressed that his wife's bail plea was rejected by a court on Tuesday that he took the extreme step, they said.
+He was also depressed that his wife's bail plea was rejected by a court on Tuesday.
+Hence, he took the extreme step, they said.
 The Telangana Anti-Corruption Bureau (ACB) had arrested the Tahsildar for allegedly possessing ill-gotten money totalling Rs 30 lakh in cash, gold and other valuables.

 - READ MORE ON: